-The Series 2015B Bonds are expected to be assigned a rating of "Baa1" (stable outlook) by Moody's Investors Service, Inc. ("Moody's) and "A-" (stable outlook) by Standard & Poor's Ratings Services, a division of The McGraw Hill Companies, Inc. ("Standard & Poor's") based upon the underlying credit of KMPA.
+The Series 2015A Bonds are expected to be assigned a rating of "A3" (negative outlook) by Moody's Investors Service, Inc. ("Moody's), "AA-" (stable outlook) by Standard & Poor's Ratings Services, a division of The McGraw Hill Companies, Inc. ("Standard & Poor's"), and "AA+" (stable outlook) by Kroll Bond Rating Agency, Inc. ("KBRA") based upon the insurance commitment secured from National.
+In addition, Moody's has assigned the rating of "Baa1" (stable outlook) and Standard & Poor's has assigned the rating of "A-" (stable outlook) to the Series 2015A Bonds based upon the underlying credit of KMPA.
 An explanation of the significance of the rating given by Moody's may be obtained from Moody's Investor Services, Inc. at 7 World Trade Center, 250 Greenwich Street, New York, New York 10007, (212) 553-0300.
 An explanation of the significance of the rating given by Standard & Poor's may be obtained from Standard & Poor's Ratings Services at 55 Water Street, New York, New York 10041, (212) 438-2124.
 There is no assurance that this rating will continue for any given period of time or that it will not be revised or withdrawn entirely if, in the judgment of Moody's and Standard & Poor's, as the case may be, circumstances so warrant.
-Bondholders or prospective Bondholders should contact the Underwriter for information on the then current ratings, if any, on the Series 2015B Bonds.
+Bondholders or prospective Bondholders should contact the Underwriter for information on the then current ratings, if any, on the Series 2015A Bonds.